l4hgs/LostAndFoundUniverse/README.md

 ## 🌠 Features Included
 ### ✔ Memory categorization <br>
-   Lost items, people, and moments in time <br>
+      ✦ Lost items, people, and moments in time <br>
-   Custom descriptions and contextual details <br>
+      ✦ Custom descriptions and contextual details <br>

 ### ✔ Status tracking <br>
-   Mark memories as Found <br>
+      ✦ Mark memories as Found <br>
-   Delete specific entries <br>
+      ✦ Delete specific entries <br>
-   View your universe's statistics <br>
+      ✦ View your universe's stats <br>

 ### ✔ Prompt generator <br>
    Provides reflective questions such as: <br>
-   "If you could find one lost item today, regardless of value, what would it be?" <br>
+      ✦ "If you could find one lost item today, regardless of value, what would it be?" <br>
-   "Describe a time you felt completely 'found' or at peace." <br>
+      ✦ "Describe a time you felt completely 'found' or at peace." <br>
-   "Who is a person you lost touch with and what is the last thing you remember them saying?" <br>
+      ✦ "Who is a person you lost touch with and what is the last thing you remember them saying?" <br>

 </br>